 For example, this includes the way that we shop, and yes, we do so right from our mobile devices more and more often.
 According to BuildFire:

 “By 2021, experts estimate that US mobile commerce sales will eclipse $420 billion.
-Conversion rates from mobile apps are three times higher than mobile sites.
+Conversion rates from mobile apps are three times higher than from mobile sites.
 53% of smartphone users buy from company-specific apps.”

 What does this mean for you if you are a site owner?
 That you should put the mobile approach among your priorities.
 If you want to stay on pace and have a competitive website, there’s no other way than to move towards optimization, innovation, change, and improvement of what you have.

 And among the best ways to do that as of now is to not just boost your site’s mobile performance but to get a progressive web application.
-Below we’ll explain why this choice makes sense, particularly if you’re in two minds whether a PWA is better than a native application or not.
+Below we’ll explain why this choice makes sense, particularly if you’re in two minds about whether a PWA is better than a native application or not.

 What’s a PWA Again?